zjc6666/Accent-Recognition/README.md

   steps: Control execution parameters
 ```
   For librispeech data, you can prepare librispeech data into kaldi format, and then mix it with accent data to train the asr system
+## Add codec (simulation narrow-band data)
+  In reality, it is hard to obtain sufficient domain specific real telephony data to train acoustic models due to data privacy consideration.
+So we employ diversified audio codecs simulation based data augmentation method to train telephony speech recognition system.
+  We first down-sample the 16 kHz data to the 8 kHz data, we then pass the down-sampled data through various categories of audio codecs to simulate the real channel distortion.